nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 The value of the observation.
 This may be in any of the forms defined in the profile.

+Where applicable the value **MUST** use the units specified as part of the [FHIR vital signs specification](hl7.org/fhir/observation-vitalsigns.html).

 ### interpretation ###

 <table class='resource-attributes'>